-- Presence of clinical signs and symptoms of the disease (e.g., enlarged liver and spleen, joint limitations, airway obstruction or pulmonary problems, limitation of mobility while still ambulatory, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with vestronidase therapy; and - o Patient has experienced a positive clinical response to vestronidase therapy (e.g., improved endurance, improved functional capacity, improved pulmonary function, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - Reauthorization will be for no more than 12 months
+- Presence of clinical signs and symptoms of the disease (e.g., enlarged liver and spleen, joint limitations, airway obstruction or pulmonary problems, limitation of mobility while still ambulatory, etc.); and - Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with vestronidase therapy; and - o Patient has experienced a positive clinical response to vestronidase therapy (e.g., improved endurance, improved functional capacity, improved pulmonary function, etc.); and - o Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Reauthorization will be for no more than 12 months

-Naglazyme (galsulfase) is proven for the treatment of mucopolysaccharidosis VI (MPS VI, Maroteaux-Lamy syndrome).
-Naglazyme is medically necessary when all of the following additional criteria are met:
+Naglazyme (galsulfase) is medically necessary for the treatment of Mucopolysaccharidosis VI (MPS VI, Maroteaux-Lamy syndrome) when the following criteria are met:

-- For initial therapy, all of the following: - o Diagnosis of mucopolysaccharidosis VI confirmed by one of the following: - Absence or deficiency of fibroblast or leukocyte enzyme activity of N-acetylgalactosamine 4-sulfatase (arylsulfatase); or - Molecular genetic confirmation of mutations in the ASB gene (5q13-q14)
+- For initial therapy, all of the following: - Diagnosis of Mucopolysaccharidosis VI confirmed by one of the following: - Absence or deficiency of fibroblast or leukocyte enzyme activity of N-acetylgalactosamine 4-sulfatase (arylsulfatase); or - Molecular genetic confirmation of mutations in the ASB gene (5q13 q14)

-- o Presence of clinical signs and symptoms of the disease (e.g., kyphoscoliosis, genu valgum, pectus carinatum, gait disturbance, growth deficiency, etc.); and - o Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with galsulfase therapy; and - o Patient has experienced a positive clinical response to galsulfase therapy (e.g., improved endurance, improved functional capacity, reduced urine dermatan sulfate excretion, etc.); and

-- o Dosing is in accordance with the U.S. FDA approved labeling; and - Reauthorization will be for no more than 12 months.
+- o Presence of clinical signs and symptoms of the disease (e.g., kyphoscoliosis, genu valgum, pectus carinatum, gait disturbance, growth deficiency, etc.); and - o Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - Patient has previously received treatment with galsulfase therapy; and - Patient has experienced a positive clinical response to galsulfase therapy (e.g., improved endurance, improved functional capacity, reduced urine dermatan sulfate excretion, etc.); and - Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Reauthorization will be for no more than 12 months